 The first step in detrending SPC data is to correct for over-reporting.
 For example, two reports separated by only a few miles and minutes are likely to be separate observations of the same storm.
 Hail and windstorm reports are spatially-clustered on a daily time scale to create a set of reported storms from the storm reports.
 After the over-reporting is accounted for by clustering, the second step corrects the upward trend in annual reported severe days.
 A severe day is a day that results in one or more severe storm reports.
+This upward trend in severe days appears to level off around 1998.
+The earlier years likely had severe weather on more days than were reported.
+A piecewise model is fit to the observed data that assumes a positive linear trend in early years and no trend in more recent years.
+Then, this model is used to make the mean severe day frequency consistent with recent years.
+Even after accounting for the upward trend in severe days, there is still a positive trend in the annual count of severe storm reports.
+The annual counts are detrended in the same manner as the annual severe days, using the mean of years 2010 and later as the baseline.
 The mean frequency of the model is based on the most recent years, removing any non-meteorological trends and accounting for the current climate.
 This process is performed for the hail and wind sub-perils.
 Tornadoes of EF-1 intensity and greater have no notable trend.